ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-04-12-git-tag-labeling-important-points-in-your-repository.md

 git tag <tag_name>
 {%- endhighlight -%}

 If you want to create an annotated tag, you need to specify the `-a` parameter before the tag name and the `-m` parameter with the message.
+Don't forget to put quotation marks between your message tag.

 {%- highlight sh -%}
 git tag -a <tag_name> -m <The message tag>
 {%- endhighlight -%}

-Don't forget to put quotation marks between your message tag.
+Using an annotated tag is possible to know who and when created it seeing the metadata.

 ## Listing and viewing git tags
 Listing and viewing Git tags is a straightforward process that allows you to quickly identify important points in your repository's history.
 To list all tags in your repository, you can use the `git tag` command without any additional arguments.